10 Best Futures Trading Platforms and Brokers of 2023

 The regular price per futures contract is $1.50 for futures listed on CME, CFE and ICE US.
 However, you can negotiate lower rates if you trade on a high volume.
 Futures trading benefits include nearly around-the-clock trading, the ease of going short, capital efficiencies due to high-leverage trading, and low account minimums, along with unlimited day-trading activities.

-TD Ameritrade offers the best futures trading app for iPhone in the United States.
-The app has great ratings on the App Store (4.5/5 with 118tsd ratings) and enables users to trade futurures, options and stocks.
+TD Ameritrade’s futures trading app has great ratings on the App Store (4.5/5 with 118tsd ratings) and enables users to trade futurures, options and stocks.
 Still, opening an account outside the United States is difficult, and countries like Australia, Canada, Hong Kong, Japan, Saudi Arabia, Singapore, UK and countries of the European Union are excluded.

 In 2019 Charles Schwab announced to acquire TD Ameritrade for $26 billion.
 TD Ameritrade and it’s trading platform Thinkorswim is still a separate brand.
 The acquisition pushed the value of Charles Schwab to a market capitalization of about 100 billion with an EPS of about $2.